 The Insolvency and Bankruptcy Code of 2016, which received assent from the president in the same year, is a consolidated legislation geared towards providing insolvency resolutions to:

 - And corporate

 This code exists under the Companies (Amendment) act 2017.
-The purpose of this code is to amend a number of legislations as well as repeal a number of legislations.
+The purpose of Insolvency and Bankruptcy code is to amend a number of legislations as well as repeal a number of legislations.

 The IBC code also introduced a regulator body called “Insolvency and Bankruptcy Board of India”.
 According to this code, the adjudication (judging) process in regards to LLPs and Corporates would now be under NCLT (National Capital Law Tribunal).
 Furthermore, the adjudication process in regards to individuals and partnerships would now be under Debt Recovery Tribunal.
 The process of insolvency will now be handled by the insolvency professionals who shall be members of the Insolvency Professional Agencies and registered with the Insolvency and Bankruptcy Board of India.